-An Excel spreadsheet was developed in which raw data observations were recorded and safety belt use and variability calculations were computed.
+PRG developed an Excel spreadsheet in which raw data observations were recorded and safety belt use and variability calculations were computed.
 Calculation of safety belt usage rates utilized formulas approved by NHTSA.
-For the statewide safety belt use figure to be reported to NHTSA, all observations were included, i.e., all vehicle types, drivers, and outboard front seat passengers.
-For the State's own use, safety belt usage rates also were calculated for subsets of interest, e.g., drivers only, passengers only, drivers and/or passengers within vehicle type, or males or females alone.
-Further breakdowns of safety belt use warranted non-weighted number calculations, as the weighting of smaller levels of subgroups decreases the reliability of the results.
+For the statewide safety belt use figure to be reported to NHTSA, all observations including vehicle types, drivers, and outboard front seat passengers were included.
+For the State's internal use, safety belt usage rates were calculated for subsets of interest, including drivers only, passengers only, drivers and/or passengers within vehicle type, or males or females alone.
+Because weighting certain subgroups decreases the reliability of the results, some breakdowns of safety belt use warranted non-weighted number calculations.